This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - It is low in calories but packs tons of fiber, vitamin C, vitamin A and folate into each serving.

-- There are numerous potential papaya health benefits, including enhanced digestion, reduced inflammation, better heart health and more.
+- There are numerous potential papaya benefits, including enhanced digestion, reduced inflammation, better heart health and more.